5 Tips and Tricks to Growing Strawberries Organically

 #5 Make sure you check off the basics.
 Correct ph, healthy soil, water, and sun.

 • With all these tips, you can’t forget to keep up with the basics.
 That is making sure your soil PH is correct.
-Strawberries like a PH of 6.5-6.8.
+Strawberries like a PH of 5.5-6.8.
+A professional soil test will help with this.

 • Start with a healthy soil.
-And in organic matter and possibly sand if you have a heavy soil.
-I did a combination of peat moss, sand, compost, and native soil (I have heavy clay).
-It’s worked great.
+Add in organic matter and possibly sand if you have a heavy soil.
+If you have heavy clay like me a large amount of compost over the soil surface will do the trick.
 Remember to feed your plants with a nutrient rich fertilizer.

-• For water, soaker hoses or drip irrigation are best.
+• For water, drip irrigation is best.
+You can also try soaker hoses but they have their flaws.
+Here’s an article on why I stopped using soaker hoses altogether.
 Like other plants, strawberries are less susceptible to disease in watered from below.

 • Healthy strawberries need sun.
 They need at least 6 or 7 hours of full sun.
 Ideally 8 hours plus is best.